Bowed Legs

 Bowed legs is a condition characterized by legs that bend outwards around or below the knees, even when the ankles are together.
 It occurs when the growth plate near the inside of the knee slows down or stops making new bone while the growth plate near the outside continues to grow normally, giving a bowed appearance to the legs.

-Children with disabilities often experience stigma and discrimination, leading to poor self-confidence and isolation.
+Children with bowed legs often experience stigma and discrimination, leading to poor self-confidence and isolation.

 Treatment